deepeters/simple-supermatt/README.md

 ## Project Description

 Super Matt is Java - SringBoot MVC CRUD Application that uses a ReactJS user interface to perform simple CRUD processes of a supermarket inventory.
-Spring Framework is an Enterprise Java framework that lets you write Enterprise Java Applications.
-SpringBoot ia a way to bootstrap a quick spring application.

 <img src="images/list.png">